benjamin-ackerman/R_products_tutorial/README.md

 3) `>` funnels the output into a local file on your computer called 'download_data.R'. *A note for PC users:* you may need to use `wget` instead of `curl`.
 4) `Rscript` executes the script `download_data.R` from the command line (if this line doesn't work, you can open the R script manually in RStudio and run the commands).

-Now check to make sure there's a file called `candy_data.RData` in your `data/` directory!
+Now check to make sure there's a file called `candy_data.RData` in your local `data/` folder!
 If it's there, you can remove `download_data.R` from your project folder (you can enter `rm download_data.R` into the terminal console).

 #### Add the `plot_candy` function to the `halloween/R` directory
-The function that we will add to this R package, `plot_candy`, will take in a data frame, the number of top candies to plot, and the names of the columns specifying the candy name and ranking, and will produce a barplot from `ggplot` with the top ranked candies.
-The function is *already written* and can be found in the `R_package` directory of this repo!
-While still in the "halloween" directory in your terminal, run the following code to download the code into a .R file:
+Our "halloween" R package will contain one function: `plot_candy`.
+This will take in a data frame, the number of top candies to plot, and the names of the columns specifying the candy name and ranking, and will produce a barplot from `ggplot` with the top ranked candies.
+The script containing the `plot_candy` function is *already written* and can be found in the `R_package` directory of this repo.
+Run the following code in the terminal to download the code for yourself:

 ```
 curl https://raw.githubusercontent.com/benjamin-ackerman/R_products_tutorial/master/R_package/plot_candy.R > R/plot_candy.R
 ```

+Note that, just like when we downloaded the data above, `curl` reads the R script from GitHub, and `>` saves the output into a script located in your local `R/` folder, which contains all of the functions for the R package.

 **Optional** If you would like to also get rid of the "hello.R" function, you can also do so from the command line by entering the following: